The Debarted: Plot

 Marge is driving Bart and Lisa to school in Homer's car, when the children begin fighting.
 Distracted by them, she crashes into Hans Moleman's car.
+Homer goes to get his car fixed and is given a luxurious modern loaner car to use.
+Homer takes Marge on a romantic drive in the loaner car and impresses her.
+He receives a phone call telling him that his car is ready to be picked up, but he refuses to give up his loaner and tells them to keep his old car.
+Later, Homer is driving with Lisa, and, as they pass the car dealership, Homer sees his car being sold to a group of perverted hillbillies.
+Homer immediately gives up the loaner car and takes back the vehicle he loves.

 At school, Bart finds that a new student named Donny has taken his seat.
 After Donny throws garbage at the school to the delight of the children, Bart feels jealous.
 He tries to imitate Donny but embarrasses himself instead.
-Meanwhile, Homer goes to get his car fixed and is given a loaner car to use.
-Later, he encounters Bart, who tells Homer about his situation.
-Homer encourages him to be confident to win back his classmates.
+When Bart complains to Homer about his situation, Homer encourages him to be confident to win back his classmates.
 The next day, Bart adds metal plates to Principal Skinner's shoes and employs magnets to control his legs and humiliate him.
-Bart regains his popularity, but when Skinner asks who is responsible, Donny says he did it.
-Bart says he will remember his sacrifice.
+Bart regains his popularity, but when Skinner asks who is responsible, Donny takes the blame, impressing Bart with his sacrifice.
 Skinner takes Donny to his office, whereupon Donny is revealed to be working with Skinner and Superintendent Chalmers to get Bart suspended.

 Later, Bart invites Donny to his treehouse where Bart rewards him with blue licorice sticks, which turn the eater's tongue blue.
 At school, Bart is perplexed when Skinner begins to anticipate and foil his pranks.
 Groundskeeper Willie informs Bart that there is a spy amongst his friends, but Bart suspects Milhouse.
-With Nelson and Donny's help, Bart imprisons Milhouse in a locker.
-Meanwhile, Homer takes Marge on a romantic drive in the loaner car and impresses her.
-He receives a phone call telling him that his car is ready to be picked up, but he refuses to give up his loaner and tells them to keep his old car.

-Later, Homer is driving with Lisa, and, as they pass the car dealership, Homer sees his car being sold.
-Homer is furious, realizing that loves his car, and takes it back, abandoning the loaner car.
-Meanwhile, Bart plans to egg Skinner's house with an ostrich egg.
-While helping Skinner hang up a banner, Bart notices that Skinner's tongue is blue and deduces the spy is Donny.
-Bart and Nelson ambush Donny and announce that they are going to force him to ingest enormous quantities of Diet Coke and Mentos.
+With Nelson and Donny's help, Bart imprisons Milhouse in a locker, and plans to egg Skinner's house with an ostrich egg.
+While helping Skinner hang up a banner, Bart notices that Skinner's tongue is blue and deduces that the spy is Donny.
+Donny confesses that Skinner and Chalmers recruited him from an orphanage and offered him unnamed incentives to take down Bart's "organization".
+Bart and Nelson ambush Donny and prepare to force him to ingest enormous quantities of Diet Coke and Mentos.
 They are caught by Chalmers, Skinner, and Willie, who was also spying on Bart.
-Donny pushes the Diet Coke and Mentos together and escapes with Bart.
-He tells Donny they are even, and Donny leaves, promising to meet with Bart again and remember their friendship.
+Feeling remorseful, Donny pushes the Diet Coke and Mentos together and helps Bart escape.
+Donny then leaves, promising to meet with Bart again and remember their friendship.
+A rat then runs across the screen to the sounds of "I'm Shipping Up To Boston" as Ralph Wiggum cheerfully says "the rat symbolizes obviousness!"